 You can add an extra element of practice and creativity by letting students design menus before performing the activity.

 Goal: Students will utilize their knowledge of direction words and polite requests to accurately give oral directions.

 - Names of locations and local businesses (bank, restaurant, hotel, etc.)

-Be sure to pre-teach vocabulary and phrases like stating an address in the proper order: first the number, then street name.
+Description: With this ESL role play topic, students have the opportunity to practice giving and clarifying directions.
+Be sure to pre-teach vocabulary and phrases like stating an address in the proper order: first the number, then the street name.
 You may also take time to introduce directions such as “left,” “right” and “straight.”

 Once students are comfortable with the language, divide students into small groups.
 Assign the roles of driver and passengers.
 Students should use the pre-taught phrases to engage in a short dialogue about directions.

 3. Is There a Doctor in the House?

 Goal: Students utilize appropriate medical phrases and vocabulary used at a doctor’s office or hospital.